vladislovely/mcpo/README.md

 uvx mcpo --port 8000 -- uvx mcp-server-time --local-timezone=America/New_York
 ```

 That’s it.
-Your MCP tool is now available at http://localhost:8000 with a generated OpenAPI schema.
+Your MCP tool is now available at http://localhost:8000 with a generated OpenAPI schema — test it live at [http://localhost:8000/docs](http://localhost:8000/docs).

 ### 🔄 Using a Config File